Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: Discussion

 \section{Discussion}

-Having used the latest \fermi\ LAT database and source catalog, we re-analyzed the LAT data for searching for possible detection of \tgt\ at $\gamma$-rays.
-When we filtered the LAT data with the spcific event type, a TS$>$9 data point similar to that reported in \citet{loh+16} near the peak of the 2015 outburst was obtained.
-However the possible detection at the same time reported in \citet{pia+17} was not found.
-Intruigingly, we also found possible detection during MJD~54962--54964 and 57251--57253 (with significances of $\sim 4\sigma$) and convincing one during MJD 57623--57625 (with a significance of $\sim 7\sigma$).
-The positional uncertainties from \fermi\ LAT detection are relatively large.
-We checked the SIMBAD Astronomical Database for sources within the 0\fdg16-radius error circle, the one derived for the third detection.
-There are only several galaxies, detected by {\it NuSTAR} at the hard X-ray range of 3--24~keV and identified at optical and infrared wavelengths \citep{lan+17}.
+Having used the latest \fermi\ LAT database and source catalog, we reanalyzed the LAT data for searching for short \gr\ events from \tgt.
+We found possible detection during MJD~57251--57253 (with a significance of $\sim 7\sigma$).
+Since the positional uncertainties determined from the \fermi\ LAT observations are relatively large, we checked the SIMBAD Astronomical Database for sources within the 0\fdg16-radius error circle, the one derived for the convincing detection.
+There are only several known galaxies, detected by {\it NuSTAR} at the hard X-ray range of 3--24~keV and identified at optical and infrared wavelengths \citep{lan+17}.
 No blazars, the dominant \gr\ sources in the sky \citep{4fgl20}, are known to be within the error circle.